 What Is Integrative Cancer Care?

 Integrative cancer care is the practice of providing whole-person care by combining conventional treatments for cancer (such as chemotherapy, radiation, surgery) with complementary (naturopathic) therapies that will best serve the needs of the patient based on their diagnosis, prognosis, treatment history and individual preferences.
 In most cases, naturopathic cancer therapies are best used alongside or in conjunction with conventional treatments for cancer.
-A naturopathic physician who is well trained in the field of integrative oncology can assist patients in making informed decisions for their cancer care.
+A naturopathic physician who is well trained in the field of integrative cancer care can assist patients in making informed decisions for their cancer care.

 Cancer is a complex and multi-faceted disease.
 Evidence demonstrates better outcomes (both short term and long term) are achieved when cancer is treated with a multi-dimensional integrative medical approach that treats the whole person and engages the physical and the mind-body aspects of healing.
 This evidence has been the basis for the development of many integrative cancer centers in the U.S., such as the Cancer Treatment Centers of America, The Block Center for Integrative Cancer Treatment and The Riordan Clinic.